Jxiang2/Lunar-Lander-Project/README.md

 # Lunar-Lander-Project
-The certification of completion of the project is in Coursera 8K2UVAR5GCL6.pdf
+The certification of completion of this project is in Coursera 8K2UVAR5GCL6.pdf